 In terms of a more in-depth list, Safe Mama offers an excellent Sunscreen Cheat Sheet.
 The Safe Mama list is more useful than the EWG list, in that WAY more of the actual thought process is explained during said list.
 If you’re a newbie to safe body care and less toxic sunscreen, this is the perfect list for you.
 Plus, it’s not as obnoxious to comb through as the EWG list – i.e. much smaller.

 Most other eco-minded or safety-minded blogs and websites also release annual recommendations for safe sunscreen.

 My issue with all these safe sunscreen guides

 I LOVE that so many people create these safe sunscreen guides.
 However, I’ve noticed that most of the safest sunscreens included on said guides, are also totally unrealistic price-wise for most families.

 Safe sunscreen, IF used correctly, is almost impossible for the average family to afford.
-If you can afford one of these safer sunscreens, my guess is that you’re most likely not using sunscreen correctly.
+If you can afford one of these safer sunscreens, my guess is that you’re most likely not using sunscreen correctly OR you’re rich.